A FEW OTHER EVENTS FOR

 - Boy Scout Anniversary Week begins today.
 Read The Official Handbook for Boys: The First Boy Scout Handbook, originally published in 1911.

-The sixteen-day celebration of Chinese New Year, marking the year of the Snake, will begin on February 10.
-If you want to prepare for this event there is a perfect book to read, published only two years ago.
+The sixteen-day celebration of Chinese New Year, marking the year of the Wood Horse, began on January 31.
+If you want to prepare for this event there is a perfect book to read, published only a few years ago.

 What does it mean to be a Chinese-American, particularly if most traces of your native culture have vanished from your life?
 When writer Grace Lin traveled to Hong Kong, Taiwan, and China to answer this question, she immersed herself in the legends and folktales of the country.
 Just as other authors before her (Jean Fritz or Allen Say) hunted for their roots by creating childrenâ€™s books, Grace took her own personal journey and wrote one of the best books of the twenty-first century, Where the Mountain Meets the Moon.